Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Numerical results

 where $\mu = [\mu_1, \mu_2, \mu_3] \in \mathcal{D}$ are the viscosities of the dampers, which are optimized and thus variable in our model.
 This model leads to a differential-algebraic system of index 3.
+We generate the index-2 surrogate system as shown in Subsubsection \ref{sssec:sdIndex3} using the value $\gamma(\mu)=\frac{1}{2}\gamma^*(\mu)$ from \eqref{eq:gamma_star}.

 We consider two parameter settings.
-In the first one, the system is damped more strongly and in the second one more weakly.
-The latter setting is used to illustrate that the slightly damped system is more difficult to approximate by projection spaces of small dimensions which poses a challenge from the numerical point of view.
+In the first one, the system is damped more strongly, and in the second one more weakly.
+The latter setting is used to illustrate that the slightly damped system is more difficult to approximate by projection spaces of small dimensions, which poses a challenge from the numerical point of view.
+For both parameter settings, the reduced models are obtained by truncating all state variables corresponding to proper Hankel singular values with $\sigma_{\mathrm{p},k}/\sigma_{\mathrm{p},1} < 10^{-8}$.